KostiantynYarosh/monorhyme-search/README.md

 # monorhyme-search

-Semantic search for local files.
+Go based semantic search for local files.
 Indexes code and text using vector embeddings, then lets you search by meaning rather than exact keywords.
 Works fully offline via [Ollama](https://ollama.com).

 ## Requirements